ORESoftware/live-mutex/README.md

 <br>

 ## Basic Metrics
-On Linux/Ubuntu, if we feed live-mutex 10,000 lock requests, 20 concurrently, live-mutex can go through all 10,000 lock/unlock cycles in less than 2 seconds, which means at least 5 lock/unlock cycles per millisecond.
+On Linux/Ubuntu, if we feed live-mutex 10,000 lock requests, 20 concurrently, LMX can go through all 10,000 lock/unlock cycles in less than 2 seconds, which means at least 5 lock/unlock cycles per millisecond.
+That's with TCP.
+Using Unix Domain Sockets (for use on a single machine), LMX can reach at least 8.5 lock/unlock cycles per millisecond.

 <br>